SWI-Prolog/swipl-devel/CMAKE.md

 ### Getting the source

-The   source   imay   be    downloaded    as     a    tar    ball   from http://www.swi-prolog.org or downloaded using git.
-The git sequencen is:
+The   source   may   be    downloaded    as     a    tar    ball   from http://www.swi-prolog.org or downloaded using git.
+The git sequence is:

     git clone https://github.com/SWI-Prolog/swipl-devel.git
     git submodule update --init

+If not all modules are needed, one can clone/update a particular one as follows:

+    git submodule update --init packages/jpl

 ### Building from source